S.O.S.-Save Our Septic® Volume 21: Does Your Whale System Make You Bellow?

 At the end of his rope, he yelled out.
 “I need help…FAST®!”

-He heard a “swoosh” outside the port side of the ship and ran to see what it could possibly be.
+He heard a “swoosh” on the port side of the ship and ran to see what it could possibly be.

 “What seems to be the trouble?”
 Robust said.